Tiny-Earth/DemoSite/site/src/experiences.md

 2. discuss their ideas and answers in pairs, and then
 3. share (or write) their answers with the rest of the class or the instructor.

-### How does a Think-Pair-Share encompass active learning?
+### How does a think-pair-share encompass active learning?

 A think-pair-share is an active-learning strategy because students are actively engaged in various cognitive processes and collaborative learning.
 It also maps onto how learning works: